Thomas Paine was an eighteenth century political reformer

 Chronology/Biography of Thomas Paine:

-1768: Thomas Paine moved to Lewes in Sussex where he was employed as an Excise Officer.
+1768: He moved to Lewes in Sussex where he was employed as an Excise Officer.
 He became active in local politics, serving on the local Council and started a debating society in a local public House.
 He was dismissed by his employers as an agitator for asking for a pay rise for himself and colleagues.
 He then moved to London.

 1776: He published a pamphlet called “Common Sense” which attacked the British Monarchy and argued for American Independence.
 During the American War of Independence Paine wrote many articles enthusing the superiority of republican democracy over the monarchical system and also served in the armies of George Washington.